OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ![Summary](summary-zip.png "Summary")

+The benefits of the `Export/Import Projects` feature is that you do not have to manually configure the environment and deployment steps of your project.
+Although this is a small project, some projects can be large and have complex deployment steps.
+Using the Export/Import feature ensures these steps are maintained across spaces.

-This step has now imported all of the relevant environments as well as the deployment steps required for the deployment.
-Although we have successfully imported the project, there are a few other items to configure.
-This is because exporting and importing a project does not capture the deployment targets or the required packages of the project.
+ You have successfully imported the project, good work!
+There are just a few other items to configure.
+Exporting and importing a project does not capture the deployment targets or the required packages of the project.
 Deployment targets require a fresh connection on a new instance and packages are not captured to avoid extremely large files being part of the export process.

-## Configure Azure Account
+## Configure an Azure Account

 We need to configure an Azure account and web application to act as a target for Octopus Deploy to deploy to.
 We could also do this for other deployment targets such as AWS or locally, but for now we will use Azure.

-Navigate to the Azure [portal](https://portal.azure.com/) to create an account in Azure.
+- Navigate to the Azure [portal](https://portal.azure.com/) to create an account in Azure.

 ### Create an Azure Service Principal with the Azure Portal {#create-service-principal-account-in-azure}